quangh33/Namek/README.md

 # Namek - The programming language of Namekian

-This project implements 3 main part of an interpreter:
+This project implements 3 main parts of an interpreter:
-- Scanner:
+1. Scanner:
   - input: user code, i.e. Namek code
   - output: a list of tokens.
 Namek supports following tokens
   ```